jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro1.md

 You should construct and run a command to count the transcripts in the SRR13639979 sample.
 It will output some progress as it runs and will take a few minutes to complete.

-Q?)
-What command did you run?
+**Q9) What command did you run?
 How many lines are in the out file?
 Look up how many genes are in the human genome.
 Does the number of lines match up with this?
 Should it?
-(Speculation is good at the end here)
+(Speculation is good at the end here)**

 We can see that Salmon quantification output has five tab-delimited columns: Name, Length, EffectiveLength, TPM, NumReads.